Table of Contents

 The following is an overview of an IBC incorporation procedure in the Bahamas.

-The first thing you need to take care of is to get your company name in place, of which you need to comply with the IBC naming requirements.
+The first thing is to get your company name in place, which you need to comply with the IBC naming requirements.

 In particular, the names of all IBCs must end with any of the following words: Limited, Incorporated, Corporation, Sociedad Anonima or Societe Anonyme or their corresponding abbreviations: “Ltd.”, “Inc.” or “SA”.